Semrush helps you:

 https://www.yourwebsite.com/products?category=laptops&id=1234

-Instead, replace them with simple, path-based URLs such as:
+Instead, use simple, path-based URLs such as:

 https://www.yourwebsite.com/laptops/dell-latitude-550